By: Team DukeCooks Since: Oct 2019 Licence: MIT

 4.6.3.
 Execution of AddRecordCommand

-The sequence diagram below illustrates the execution of an AddRecordCommand
+The sequence diagram below illustrates the execution of an AddRecordCommand.

-The command will first be parsed in 'DukeCooksParser' and be handled to its corresponding parsers (i.e. AddRecordCommandParser
+The command will first be parsed in 'DukeCooksParser' and be handled to its corresponding parsers (i.e. AddRecordCommandParser) based on its variant word

-(i.e. Add
+(i.e. Add).

-attributes.
-These attributes will then be passed into the Model
+Remark attributes.
+These attributes will then be passed into the Model component for its underlying validity checks.

-Once all checks have passed successfully, a new Record
+Once all checks have passed successfully, a new Record will be created according to those attributes

-and added to health records with the command Model#addRecord
+and added to health records with the command Model#addRecord.

 The illustration of the above execution only applies to all record types except for Weight and Height.
 Refer to the next section for more details. |